marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 #### Pros and Cons

 - ✅ This architecture style is straightforward and easy to understand.
-- ❌ It has the tendency to contaminate upper layers with infrastructure concerns. _(e.g. Remote service types (DTOs) can be propagated to the `feature` layer.)_
+- ❌ Without caution, upper layers tend to get contaminated with infrastructure concerns. _(e.g. Remote service types (DTOs) can be propagated to the `feature` layer.)_

 :::note
 With this architecture, you will quickly notice the need for a `model` layer to share the domain model between the `feature`, `infra`, and `ui` layers.